harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 If changes are absolutely necessary, contact the owner for permission first.
 Any unauthorized changes may result in hours of debugging previously solved issues.

+**THIS SOLUTION IS LOCKED AND CONFIRMED WORKING AS OF DECEMBER 2024**